al-ptk/nosql-table/log.md

 Regardless, this experience proves a point: I need more experience in general, and need to change my mind around certain ideas I have about coding.
 Perhaps it is perfectly fine to just do stuff until you have a better way of solving the issue, then spending more time to rewrite code.
 Modular code seems like a pretty good approach — in webdesign terms, decoupling the style from the functionality is automatically done because of the separate languages, CSS and JS.

 I realize now: I never tried to solve the problem on paper, before attempting to implement it.
 I mentioned pseudocode before — I should've just done that... right?
 Maybe.
 I did not have in mind before that html creates tables by rows, not columns.
 I could create my own custom table, but using the default one seem better...

+I have relearned my lesson.
+Coding is hard.
+There is a reason why copying from stack overflow is such a popular meme, and that is because "cheating" can be quite the temptation when facing a confusing problem.